Saturday, December 17, 2022

 Use the Raspberry Pi 4 for AWS development - Part 1, Installation

-Background With the advent of the Raspberry Pi 4, Pi’s are sufficiently powerful in terms of both CPU and memory for AWS development.
+With the advent of the Raspberry Pi 4, Pi’s are sufficiently powerful in terms of both CPU and memory for AWS development.
 Furthermore, AWS has recently made significant headway in the ARM space with the release of Graviton-based EC2 and support for ARM 64-bit (aarch64) with the following services:

 Morten Jensen